moonbuggy/docker-dnsmasq-updater/README.md

 PermissionError: [Errno 1] Operation not permitted
 ```

-This is caused by [a bug in libseccomp](https://github.com/moby/moby/issues/40734) and can be resolved by either updating libseccomp on the Docker host (to at least 2.4.x) or running the container with `--security-opt seccomp=unconfined` set in the `docker run` command.
+This is caused by [a bug in libseccomp](https://github.com/moby/moby/issues/40734) and can be resolved by either updating libseccomp on the Docker *host* (to at least 2.4.x) or running the container with `--security-opt seccomp=unconfined` set in the `docker run` command.

 On a Debian-based host (e.g. Armbian) it may be necessary to add the backports repo for apt to find the newest version.

 ## Links
 GitHub: https://github.com/moonbuggy/docker-dnsmasq-updater

 Docker Hub: https://hub.docker.com/r/moonbuggy2000/dnsmasq-updater

+### Resources
+Pre-built Python musl wheels: https://github.com/moonbuggy/docker-python-musl-wheels